 Soon, things will start to change.
 The world will begin to reopen and loved ones will be reunited.
 As of the end of this month, shielding will no longer be specifically advised.
 I’ve already had one vaccine dose and am expecting my second in a few weeks.
 I’ll be free, I suppose.

 Truth is, I feel like I should be more excited than I am.
 It’s not that I’m scared of going out, in fact it’s quite the opposite!
 I can’t wait to go shopping, sit in a cafe, hug people I love and travel for work again (yes, even the early starts!), but I just feel weird and I can’t quite put my finger on why.

 Even though it’s been a year, and the first of many difficult milestones are starting to roll around, we all know it’s far from over.
-Our perspectives on everything have shifted and the world around us has changed, no doubt in ways we’re not even fully aware of yet.
+Our perspectives on everything have shifted.
+The world around us has changed, no doubt in ways we’re not even fully aware of yet.
 Some of these changes will be temporary, and some will be permanent.
-For me, the last twelve months been a stark reminder of both how lucky I am and how fragile life is.
+The last twelve months have been a stark reminder of both how lucky I am and how fragile life is.
 There’s so much I want to put behind me, but I think I want to hang on to that.